My all-time favorite vanilla cupcake recipe

 2 tsp heavy cream

 In a large bowl combine flour, salt, baking powder, and sugar.
 Beat on low briefly to combine.
 Add butter, and mix on medium speed until coarse crumbs form, less than a minute.
-Beat in sour cream until incorporated, batter will still be lumpy.
+Blend in the sour cream, and you’ll find yourself with a lumpy batter.

-Bake for 20 minutes for standard cupcakes (12 for mini), or until a toothpick comes out clean.
-Cool in pan for 5 minutes, then remove cupcakes and cool completely on a rack.
+Bake for 18-20 minutes for standard cupcakes (12-14 for mini), or until a toothpick comes out clean.
+Cool in the pan for 5 minutes, then remove cupcakes and cool completely on a rack.

-While cupcakes cool, make frosting.
 With a hand mixer, or a stand mixer with a whisk attachment, whip butter on high speed for at least three minutes, until it is light in color and doubles in volume.
-In one cup increments, beat in sugar.
-This step can be done to taste.
-Beat in salt, then vanilla.
-Last, briefly beat in heavy cream.
+In one cup increments, beat in sugar (use more or less depending on taste and how sweet you like).
+Beat in salt, vanilla and last the heavy cream.